FreeTrav/psPILOT/psPILOT.md

 `«text»` is optional, and treated as a comment, except for the following control sequences:

 `W«number»` is a 'width control', which sets the width for word-wrapping in `T`, `Y`, and `N` statements.
 This control sequence should be separated by anything defined in regular expressions as a word boundary (technical note: the regexp used to find this is `\bw\d+\b`).
 Until the next `W` control sequence is encountered, word wrap in `T`, `N`, and `Y` statements will occur at the specified value - if a `J` or `U` statement causes program execution to bypass a `P` statement with a width control, that width control does not take effect.

+The default width for word-wrapping is 75 characters.

+The `P` (`Problem`) statement is mentioned in section 4.1 of the Standard.
+No discussion of what parameters should be supported, or with what specific syntax, is included.

 #### W: Wait